hyprwm/hyprland-wiki/pages/Configuring/Environmental-variables.md

-# Environment Variables

-We have [previously mentioned] using a wrapper to launch Hyprland.
+We have [previously mentioned](../Getting-Started/Quick-start/#wrapping-the-launcher-recommended) using a wrapper to launch Hyprland.
 Whether you start Hyprland through TTY or a Display Manager, it is recommended to use a wrapper.
 As such, you can pass certain environmental variables to improve Wayland compatibility, or simply change certain aspects of your desktop.